California land parcel research made easy.

 A Custom Map enables viewing your data in spatial relation to other map data layers.
 For example, view your data layers in relation to land ownership, government jurisdiction, FEMA flood zones, liquefaction zones, topography, and so on.
 Information can be attached to your features and viewed by simply clicking to open the data panel.
 Or select your features in multiples and download attached data into spreadsheets or tables.
 Make mailing labels for property owners you wish to contact.
 Annotate your map feature layers and share live via Live Share.
 Functionalities and your data will also be accessible in the field via tablet or phone using the MapPort app.

 The possibilities with custom maps are many and best understood by speaking with a MapPort team member about your objectives.
-“Spin-up” of custom maps can be very fast. wmsgroup@enplan.com or (530) 402-4783
+“Spin-up” of custom maps can be very fast. support@mapport.com

 MapPort® is a web map services platform created by ENPLAN.